 The TETON Sports Mountain Adventurer 4000 is a nice mid-size pack for smaller trips and loads.
-It is a 66 liter pack that weights 4 pounds.
+It is a 66-liter pack that weighs 4 pounds.
 You can pack all the essentials and food.

-Shelter is probably the most important necessity to setup first.
-There are many ways to build a shelter using trees, rope and a tarp.
+A shelter is probably the most important necessity to set up first.
+There are many ways to build a shelter using trees, rope, and a tarp.
 Using a tarp can take up less space than a tent in your pack.
 Depending on where you are, you can cut down or use fallen trees to build a frame to hang your tarp.
 Tarps can be used for many applications.
 You should consider having one or two in your pack.

 You could also forego building your own shelter and pack a tent.
-Tents can be a quick and easy solution to have a place to sleep besides a tarp shelter.
-Many single person tents can compress quite small and provide comfort from the environment you are in.
+Tents can be a quick and easy solution to have a place to sleep beside a tarp shelter.
+Many single-person tents can compress quite small and provide comfort from the environment you are in.

 Texsport Black Ice The Scouter 5 pc

 - The cook set nest together into a compact package for transport

 - Pack Weight is 26 oz.

 You can not cook and stay warm without a fire.
 Having a reliable source to start a fire is a must.
 Flint fire kits and Ferro rods work great for these applications.
 They can be used to make a spark to ignite your tinder bundle.

 See My Review of The Flint & Steel Fire Starter Kit Here.